School of Cinema & Media Arts

 The School of Cinema and & Media Arts may accept, upon review and subject to approval, comparable courses from other institutions to fulfill degree and minor requirements.

-It’s the goal of Cinema & Media Arts that students move through their academic programs in a timely minor.
+It’s the goal of Cinema & Media Arts that students move through their academic programs in a timely manner.
 Majors are expected to meet with an advisor every semester to review their progress.
-Advisors are available to answer questions about degree programs, grades, advisement and other matters.
+Advisors are available to answer questions about degree programs, grades, and other matters.
 Academic course advising is provided through students' faculty advisors in the Office of Cinema & Media Arts, or through the university’s Advising Center and their peer academic advisor.

 Writing Competency Requirement

 Every Biola student must fulfill the Writing Competency Requirement (WCR).
 Students fulfill the WCR by passing ENGL 313 with a C+ or better or by taking the Writing Competency Exam if they are not required to take ENGL 313.
 The Exam is offered once a semester through the CMA office.
 Students are allowed to retake the exam once.
 If they fail to meet this requirement, they must consult with their major advisor for an alternative WCR pathway.
 For more information, see the section titled "Writing Competency Requirement" under the Admission, Enrollment and Graduation Requirements section.